Telecommunications Line Installers and Repairers install and repair telecommunications cable, including fiber optics.

 - Measure signal strength at utility poles, using electronic test equipment.

-Telecom Technicians with little to no experience tend to make between $28360 and $36670 while the more experienced ones make over $71620 per year.
+Telecom Technicians with little to no experience tend to make between $30950 and $38460 while the more experienced ones can earn over $77820 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Telecom Technician is to move to a higher paying state like MA.
-Right now, the highest paying states for Telecom Technicians are MA, AK, DE, NY and WV.
+One of the easiest ways to increase your salary as a Telecommunications Line Installer and Repairer is to move to a higher paying state like NJ.
+Right now, the highest paying states for Telecom Technicians are NJ, MA, DC, DE and NY.

-3 other factors that can increase your salary as A Telecom Technician is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Telecommunications Line Installer and Repairer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Telecom Technicians what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other Telecom Technicians what degree they had when they got the job and most of them said they had a High School Diploma followed by a Post-Secondary Certificate.

 Pros and Cons